English

 - A minimum of 14 courses must be completed no later than the end of the second year.

-- The remaining courses may be either at the 100- or the 200-level.
+- The remaining courses may be either at the 100- or 200-level.

 Proseminars

-- The first-year proseminar (taken in the spring term of the first year) introduces students to the theories, methods, and history of English as a discipline, and contemporary debates in English studies.
-The readings feature classic texts in all fields, drawn from the general exam list.
-This first-year proseminar helps students prepare for the general exam (taken at the beginning of their second year); it gives them a broad knowledge for teaching and writing outside their specialty; and it builds an intellectual and cultural community among first-year students.
+- The first-year (G1) proseminar (held in the spring term of the first year) helps students prepare for the General Exam, which takes place at the end of August or the beginning of September at the start of their second year.
+The G1 proseminar gives students a broad knowledge of literature in English for teaching and writing outside their specialty and builds an intellectual and cultural community among first-year students.

 Independent Study and Creative Writing

-Credit for Work Done Elsewhere
+Credit for Work Done Elsewhere (Advanced Standing)

 Incompletes